 While researching various adoption professionals, it is important for you to understand that not all entities provide the same services in the same manner.
 Some handle the entire adoption process, helping you through every step, while others may only handle certain parts of it.
-It is crucial that you ask each adoption professional you are vetting to give you an accurate layout of ALL the costs you will incur while working with them (whether those costs are a part of their services or not).
-In other words, just because Adoption Professional #1's fees are $20,000 and Adoption Professional #2's fees are $30,000 does not necessarily mean Adoption Professional #1 would be the least expensive option in the end (as there may be other costs not covered by #1's services).
+It is crucial that you ask each adoption professional you are vetting to give you an accurate layout of ALL the costs you will incur while working with them, whether those costs are a part of their services or not.
+In other words, just because Adoption Professional #1's fees are quoted at $20,000 and Adoption Professional #2's fees are quoted at $30,000, does not necessarily mean Adoption Professional #1 would be the least expensive option in the end, as there may be other costs not covered by #1's services.

 Be sure to understand the differences between an adoption agency, law center, and facilitator.
-Each have pros and cons of their own and are regulated differently.
 During this step of the process, you should be doing your research, know what you want, need and expect our of your adoption journey, ask questions and keep an eye out for any warning signs and risks during the vetting process.
 Some questions you’ll want to ask an adoption professional include:

 - What kind of children does the entity place (ages, backgrounds, etc.)?